My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author

 Establishing Connections Throughout Your Donor Egg Pregnancy

 I don’t know about you, but I wholeheartedly believe that babies choose their parents.
 Creating the right mental space and energy for that soul connection to come in is way more important than most might think.
-There are a lot of very powerful ways to start connecting and communicating with your baby, whether it be through visuals, music, sounds, symbols or actually just speaking to them directly.
+There are a lot of very powerful ways to start connecting and communicating with your baby, whether it be through visuals, music, sounds, symbols or just speaking to them directly.

 The Power of Epigenetic Connections

 The biological connection I had to my daughter and now my growing fetus, by carrying them, is something I will never take for granted.
 My womb is the first place they both lived.
-My body gave both of my baby’s embryo’s signals as to which genes to turn on and off, otherwise known as epigenetics: Epi “on top of” genetics.
-Which means my womb (the environment they both grew in) can change the way their genes are expressed.
+My body gave both of my baby’s embryos signals as to which genes to turn on and off, otherwise known as epigenetics: Epi “on top of” genetics.
+This means my womb (the environment they both grew in) can change the way their genes are expressed.

 My body gave my daughter’s body everything she needed to be welcomed into the world.